quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 ### `if` expressions

-`if` in Haskell is a lot like `if` in other languages, with the one slight difference to some of them that both the `True` and `False` branch need to be present, and both branches need to return the same type of value.
-This is because `if`, like most other things in Haskell, is an expression and the result can be bound to a name.
+`if` in PureScript is a lot like `if` in other languages, with the one slight difference to some of them that both the `true` and `false` branch need to be present, and both branches need to return the same type of value.
+This is because `if`, like most other things in PureScript, is an expression and the result can be bound to a name.

 ```purescript